Eames Lounge Chair: Sales and market

 The Eames Lounge Chair first appeared on Arlene Francis' daytime program Home in 1956.
 After the debut, Herman Miller launched an advertising campaign that highlighted the versatility of the chair.
-Print ads depicted the 670 in a Victorian parlor, occupied by a grandmother shelling peas on the front porch of an American Gothic-style house in the middle of a sunny field of hay.
+Print ads depicted the 670 in a variety of settings, including in a Victorian parlor with a small girl sitting on the ottoman, occupied by a grandmother shelling peas on the front porch of an American Gothic-style house, with a sleeping clown outside of a circus train, and in the middle of a sunny field of hay.

 Since its introduction, the chair has been in continuous production by MillerKnoll in the United States.
 Later, Vitra (in cooperation with the German furniture company Fritz Becker KG) began producing the chair for the European market.
 Production was licensed in the United Kingdom for 10 years to Hille International LTD from 1957.

 The Eames Chair has been cited as one of the most counterfeited and copied pieces of furniture.
 Immediately following its release, other furniture companies began to copy its design, some being direct copies and others merely being influenced by its design.
 The former Plycraft Company issued dozens of chairs that were direct copies or in its style.
 Later, Chinese and European companies began making direct copies.
 However, Herman Miller and Vitra remain the only two companies to produce these chairs with the Eames name attached.
 In 1962, the Eameses took out full-page newspaper advertisements warning consumers about counterfeits.

 In 2006, to commemorate the 50th anniversary of the chair, Miller released models using a sustainable palisander rosewood veneer.
 In 2008 both Herman Miller & Vitra developed a tall (known as XL in Europe) version offering a higher and deeper sizing.